c0de-wizard/stargazer/README.md

 ### Repository (Data Layer)
 This layer is responsible for fetching data.
 It contains cache and remote implementation.

+For this case, I choose to have it as a separate module since the api is not changing that much but for a bigger application, I would ideally move this to the respective module.
+It's easier to manage changes that way.

 ### Features
 This layer is where we create different feature modules.
 Browse Repository & Bookmark Repository.
 Structure breakdown: